 The Wurst

-If you are looking for a German cookbook that has all the typical German dishes in it (and no fancy variations) then “The Wurst: The Very Best of German Food” is for you.
-These are the recipes everyone immediately thinks of when they think “German Cooking”.
-You will find Rouladen, Rotkohl, Sauerkraut, Spätzle AND Käsespätzle, Königsbergerklopße, Bienenstich, and your Oma’s Gurkensalat (cucumber salad) recipe.
-Every recipe has a photo, so even if you aren’t sure, you can see what its supposed to look like.
-What’s interesting, is that Otto Wolff also puts in recipes for Weißwurst (not just how to cook it, but also how to MAKE the sausage itself) and a few other common sausages.
-There are snacks, main dishes, sweets, salads and sides.
-If you just want to cook BASIC German Food without worrying too much about regional specialties, get The WURST!
+If you are looking for a German cookbook that features all the traditional German dishes (and no fancy variations), then “The Wurst: The Very Best of German Food” is for you.
+These are the recipes everyone immediately thinks of when they think of “German Cooking”.
+You will find Rouladen, Rotkohl, Sauerkraut, Spätzle, AND Käsespätzle, Königsbergerklopße, Bienenstich, and your Oma’s Gurkensalat (cucumber salad) recipe.
+Every recipe includes a photo, so even if you’re unsure, you can see what it’s supposed to look like.
+What’s interesting is that Otto Wolff also includes recipes for Weißwurst (not just how to cook it, but also how to make the sausage itself) and a few other common sausages.
+There are snacks, main dishes, sweets, salads, and sides.
+If you want to cook BASIC German Food without worrying too much about regional specialties, get The WURST!

 The Wurst!: The Very Best of German Food